nodejam/nodejam/README.md

 - Install graphicsmagick (Use OS package manager: eg: sudo apt-get install graphicsmagick)

 ### 2. NODE_ENV
-In ~/.bashrc export NODE_ENV as 'development' or 'production'. eg: export NODE_ENV=production
+In ~/.bashrc export NODE_ENV as 'development' or 'production'. eg: export NODE_ENV=development

 ### 3. Install these tools via npm
 These are to be installed globally.